 Gently guide your child and help them clarify the ideas they have, making sure they’re age appropriate and achievable.
 For example, as much as my 3 year old might want to learn how to fly like his favorite superhero, I want to be sure he’s setting goals that he can actually accomplish with hard work (though that would be pretty cool).
 You want your kids to feel good about reaching their goals by the next New Year!

 A good starting place for little kids is to come up with categories to help them with brainstorming.
-A few good ideas are school goals, friendship goal, personal goals, new skills and helping goals.
+A few good ideas are school goals, friendship goal, personal goals, good habits, new skills and helping goals.

 For example: Are they kind to their siblings, as helpful as they could be at home, or do they need to work on being more patient?
 Is there something they could do better with at school, or a sport or skill they want to master?